Humanists Refuse The Evidence of Miracles

 THE CLAIMED PROBLEM: When examined in the light of experience and reason, the Bibles claims about supernatural occurrences do not warrant belief.
 Our experience is that the natural world operates according to principles of regularity which are never violated.
 We also know from experience that many people are often mistaken or dishonest.
 Thus, its far more likely the Bible writers either erred or lied than the laws of nature were violated.

-God has done supernatural miracles just so that humanist will have no excuse... they cannot say that God did not tell them He exists.
-God not only has told them, He has provided irrefutable evidence.
+Could it be that one of the reasons God has done supernatural miracles is so humanists will have no excuse?
+No one can say that God did not demonstrate He exists.
+God not only has shown them, His miracles did so in a way that provided rock solid evidence.

-Let's look at the assertions in the above statement one at a time:
+Let us look at the assertions in the above humanist statement one at a time: Once gain the humanist author is throwing out accusations without any supporting evidence.

 When examined in the light of experience and reason, the Bibles claims about supernatural occurrences do not warrant belief.